QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

     print(f'𝜆{i} = {𝜆[i]:.1f} \nvec{i} = {Q[i, :]}\n')
 ```

-Below we display eigenvalues of the shift  permutation matrix   in the complex plane.
+In graphs  below we shall portray eigenvalues of the shift  permutation matrix   in the complex plane.

 These eigenvalues are uniformly distributed along the unit circle.